lobocv/crashreporter/README.md

         return person_a.age + person_b.age, Person.__name__

     if __name__ == '__main__':
-        # Note I have used a configuration file for setting up SMTP and FTP accounts but you can also call functions
+        # Note I have used a configuration file for setting up SMTP and HQ accounts but you can also call functions
-        # cr.setup_smtp() and cr.setup_ftp() with your credentials to configure SMTP/FTP respectively.
+        # cr.setup_smtp() and cr.setup_hq() with your credentials to configure SMTP/HQ respectively.
         cr = CrashReporter(report_dir='/home/calvin/crashreporter',
                            check_interval=10,
                            config='./crashreporter.cfg')